Peharge/MAVIS-old/README.md

 </details>

 > [!TIP]
-> **English**: MAVIS is an AI-driven application that allows you to analyze visual data such as images (formats: PNG, JPG, JPEG and GIF) and generate interactive answers based on them.
+> MAVIS is an AI-driven application that allows you to analyze visual data such as images formats: PNG, JPG, JPEG, GIF, Text, PNG, Py, doc and docx and generate interactive answers based on them.
 With MAVIS you can perform complex mathematical calculations, solve programming tasks and create professional graphics.
 >
 > To achieve optimal results, please note the following:
 >